Professional Tree Fertilization in Tallahassee

 -

-Seasonal Timing for Maximum Uptake -- Applications are scheduled to coincide with periods of active root growth, typically late winter through early spring and again in early fall in the Tallahassee area.
-Feeding during these windows maximizes nutrient absorption and supports the tree heading into the most demanding parts of the year.
+Seasonal timing for maximum uptake.
+Applications are scheduled to coincide with periods of active root growth, typically late winter through early spring and again in early fall in the Tallahassee area.
+Feeding during these windows maximizes nutrient absorption.

 -